arapat/sparrow-doc/pseudocode/overview.md

 #### Structure

+At showed in the [diagram](#system-design), a stratum maintains two in-memory buffer for each stratum: one for storing examples that are waiting to be written back to disk (`InQueue`), and the other for storing examples that are loaded into memory for the samplers to sample from (`OutQueue`).

+Strata for different weight ranges are organizes in a Map structure (`StratumMap`).

+Lastly, there are three queue for message passing between different threads.

+* `UpdatedExamplesQueue`: The queue for passing the training examples with updated scores between the Samplers and the Assigners.
+* `SampledExamplesQueue`: The queue for passing the sampled examples between the Samplers and the BufferLoader.
+* `LastModelQueue`: The queue for passing the latest model between the Booster and the Samplers.

 ```
-Stratum           := (IncomingMemBuffer, SlotIndices, OutgoingMemBuffer)
+Stratum           := (InQueue, SlotIndices, OutQueue)
 StratumMap        := Map(StratumIndex1 => Stratum1, StratumIndex2 => Stratum2, ...)
 Strata            := (DiskBuffer, NumExamplesPerSlot, StratumMap)
 StratifiedStorage := (Strata, WeightsTable, UpdatedExamplesQueue, SampledExamplesQueue, LastModelQueue)
 ```

-At any time, a stratum maintains two in-memory buffer for each stratum, one for storing examples that are waiting to be written back to disk (`IncomingMemBuffer`), and the other for storing examples that are loaded into memory for the sampler (described below) to sample from (`OutgoingMemBuffer`).

 * `DiskBuffer`: A file on disk that stores the majority of training examples.
 * `NumExamplesPerSlot`: The capacity of a slot.
 The slots are basic unit for writing examples back to disk.
 The training examples are written into and reading out from the disk one block at a time.
 * `WeightsTable`: The weight distribution of strata, constantly being updated.
-* `UpdatedExamplesQueue`: The queue between the Samplers and the Selectors (described below) for sending training examples with updated scores.
-* `SampledExamplesQueue`: The queue between the Samplers and the BufferLoader for sending sampled examples with regard to the latest model.
-* `LastModelQueue`: The queue between the Boosting Learner and the Samplers to send the latest ensemble.

 #### The Methods for Updating and Sampling in StratifiedStorage